Making WordPress and CloudFlare Flexible SSL work together is a fine art. This article will walk you through exactly how to do it.

 Is flexible SSL better than no SSL whatsoever?

-The ideal scenario is Full SSL.
-This is where your visitors communicate with CloudFlare over SSL (same as Flexible SSL) – but also that CloudFlare communicates with your web server over SSL too.
+The ideal scenario is Full SSL – where visitor traffic is over SSL at every stage of communication.
 The only way to get this is to have an SSL certificate installed on your web server.

 If you want, you can even use a Self-signed certificate!
 This isn’t a problem because your visitors wont see any certificate warnings in their browsers, and you’ll have the advantage that ALL your traffic is encrypted over SSL.